slowernews/wisdom-tldr/chapters/chapter_1_self.md

 you fail by the same reasons that you sometimes you will succeed

-Calling it an experiment gives you permission to fail. -- A.J.
-Jacobs
+> *'Calling it an experiment gives you permission to fail.' -- A.J.
+Jacobs*

 > *'You’re going to make mistakes in life.
 It’s what you do after the mistakes that counts.' -- Brandi Chastain*